Updated: Jul 10

 The Wiccan Wheel of the Year, based on the solar calendar of Celtic and Gaelic Paganism has reigned as the “orthodox” view in Asatru since 1974, despite the fact that Celtic and Gaelic peoples did not know or venerate the Aesir.
+Almost all modern "pagans" ignore the moon entirely in their calendars.
 The modern “accepted” Asatru view is there are four Heathen holy days, the Solstices and the Equinoxes.
 Asatru organizations have given ZERO historical evidence to back up their claims that these are the historical Heathen holy days.
-(PS- many claim there are 8 holidays, the four middle-points between the Solstices and Equinoxes are included.)
-This blog will quote the sources, many saga references, three historical Heathen calendars to survive from the 8th, 9th, and 10th centuries, several rune calendar staffs, and the surviving evidence.
+This article will quote the sources, many saga references, three historical Heathen calendars to survive from the 8th, 9th, and 10th centuries, several rune calendar staffs, and the surviving evidence.
 To paraphrase the Swedish archaeologist Dr. Andreas Nordberg, those who insist on referring to Yule (or Jol) as the solstice, must be more interested in the solstice itself, than they are in sources for Norse religion.
 (Nordberg, Andreas.
 2006.
 Jul, disting och förkyrklig tideräkning: Kalendrar och kalendariska riter i det förkristna Norden.
 Kungl.
 Gustav Adolfs Akademien för svensk folkkultur: Uppsal).
-This remains the most comprehensive, and academically sound exploration of the Nordic pre-Christian calendars and holy days.
-I will also discuss the Anglish, Frankish, and Icelandic Heathen calendars that survived, Bede’s De Temporum Ratione, ch 15 (725 AD), Einhard’s Vita Karolini Magni ch 29 (circa 830 AD), and the Iceland Althing’s calendar circa 930 AD.

-Three historical Heathen calendars from the 8th, 9th, and 10th centuries show that Full Moons after solstices and equinoxes marked Norse Winter Nights (or Anglish Winter Full Moon), Norse Yule, Sigurblot (or Anglish Eostre), and Mid-Summer.
-Mid-Summer was not celebrated by Germanic Heathens with a blot or holiday.
+Three historical Heathen calendars from the 8th, 9th, and 10th centuries show that Full Moons after solstices and equinoxes marked the three major holidays: Winter Nights, Yule, and Sigurblot.
+The three historical Heahten calendars to survive in the written record are: Bede's De Temporum Ratione, ch15, written in 725 AD.
+Einhard's Vita Karoli Magni (written circa 830 AD), and the Iceland Althing recorded their calendar around 930 AD.
 Please note, Ostara is a Wiccan Sabbath, and therefore, while Heimskringla makes clear that Sigurblot is the most important Norse holy day, due to the Wiccanization of Asatru; most modern Norse Heathens (Asatruar) have never heard of Sigurblot, and erroneously believe that Ostara is a Norse Goddess, despite the fact she clearly is not mentioned in the Sagas, the Eddas, or the calendar recorded by the Iceland Althing circa 930 AD.
 The Norse Calendar was recorded by the Iceland Althing circa 930 AD.
 However, this calendar only lists twelve Norse moons (called “months” today, but one must understand, the Germanic word “manoth” (Old Saxon) or “manod” (Old Franconian) or “manuthr” (Old Norse) meant “cycle of the moon.”)
 The word “moon” is related to the word “month.”
 Therefore, the idea of fixed solar months having nothing to do with the moon was not a concept known to Heathens before Christianization and was radically different from their Heathen worldview.
 Since the Norse holy days were not recorded by the Iceland Althing, we must look to the Sagas, calendar staffs, and Eddaic references to glean the Norse holy days.

 The Ynglinga Saga (chapter 8), from the year 1225, lists the three great blots of the year: “Odin established the same law in his land that had been in force in Asaland… On winter day (first day of winter) there should be blot for a good year, and in the middle of winter for a good crop; and the third blot should be on summer day, a Victory-blot.”
 In Old Norse, “Sigurblot” means “Victory-Blot.”
 Therefore, we have three major Norse blots a year, that appear in the context of Ynglinga Saga (and other references) that were done publicly at Uppsala.
 Let’s examine the three: 1.
 Disablot or “Winter Nights” In the Víga-Glúms saga, a Blot called Winter Nights (Old Norse: vetrnætr) at the onset of winter.
 Winter Nights or Vetrnætr was a specific time of year in medieval Scandinavia that referred to “the three days which begin the winter season.”
 Please note that the Sagas also call Winter Nights "Haustblot" and "Disablot."
 Winter Nights, or Haustblot, is on the full moon of Haustmanuthr, meaning "harvest moon."

 2. Yule: (Or Mid-Winter).
 In Heimskringla, the saga of Hakon the Good, section 15 (circa 1230 AD) it says the following: “The first night of Yule was hǫkunótt, that is midwinter night, and Yule was held for three nights.”
 The context of Hakon the Good section 15 is that Hakon is trying to force the Heathens into Christianity, so he moved Yule to the same date as Christmas, which was then held on the Solstice on the Julian Calendar, December 25th.
 Pre-christian Heathen Yule was a three-day holiday that started on a full moon, not on a fixed solar date.
 “Mid-winter” means three full moons after the full moon that began Winter and three full moons before the full moon that begins summer.
 Mid-winter was not half way between the equinoxes on a day called the solstice.
+This does not mean that Scandinavian and Germanic peoples did not know of the Solstice.
 I will discuss this more below.
-While the Heathen Germanic Calendars all had two seasons of the year, the Heathen Year was divided into quarters by four specific full moons, all three full moons apart (accept on lunar leap years).
-These full moons started Winter and Summer and measured the ‘middle’ of the seasons.
+While the Heathen Germanic Calendars all had two seasons of the year, the Heathen Year was divided into quarters by four specific full moons, all three full moons apart (accept on lunar leap years, when summer added a moon, so there would be 13 moons in a year).

 Bede states in De Temporum Ratione, Ch 15 (725 AD): "Thus, the moon by which they began their winter season was called “Winterfylleth”, a name compounded of the terms for winter and full moon, because from the full moon of that moon winter was thought to begin."
 It is very clear that the Anglish Winter Full Moon (corresponding to Norse Winter Nights) began on a full moon.
 This was the method of dating for all Germanic tribes.